tym-inc/tym-extension/README.md

 ## 🔒 **Security**

-Our servers have no access to your code but we store the question, highlighted code snippets, and terminal dump.
 Our extension just commits your current code to your repo with a hidden git ref.
 So only people who have access to your Github repository can open the link.
 Learn more [here](https://tym-inc.notion.site/Committing-without-REALLY-committing-0f94a5252a104937b1dade1af6fc36b4).